 Is Rosie the Riveter WWII Home Front National Historical Park worth visiting?

 We highly suggest a visit to the Rosie the Riveter WWII Home Front National Historical Park near San Francisco.

 The Rosie the Riveter National Historic Park has some of the best interpretive displays we have seen in any National Park.
-The educational center is set up so it is great for all ages.
+The educational center is set up, so it is excellent for all ages.
 You can see what it is like to use a riveter machine, watch some quick movies and read up on the history of Rosie the Riveter.

 The impact of these woman continues on to this day.
 They really broke down barriers and notions of what women were capable of.

 This is the perfect park to take your daughters too and explain how history changed not that long ago for all of us.

 History of Rosie the Riveter National Historical Park

 Rosie the Riveter World War II Home Front National Historic Park is located in Richmond, California near San Francisco.